Tag Archive for: Brussels

 From the dazzling light displays in Liège to the quaint charm of Ghent’s markets, every corner of Belgium sparkles with holiday cheer.
 Whether you’re exploring medieval towns, savoring festive flavors, or enjoying the warmth of local hospitality, Belgium offers an unforgettable Christmas experience!

 Belgium is a haven for lovers of flea markets.
 You can find just about everything imaginable, from the 18th century to the 1990s.
 At good, traditional flea markets, new items are not allowed, but there are plenty of unusual and rare things – that don’t have to be expensive.
 Markets are organised every weekend in countless locations.
 There is even a daily flea market in Brussels, while some others only take place once a year.
+Many visitors enjoy spending hours browsing through antiques, vintage clothing, books, records, furniture, and hidden treasures from different periods of history.

 Here are my personal favourites: